-Mr. ZHANG Fengyang (張鳳陽), aged 51, is the Chairman of the Board and an executive Director of the Company.
+Mr. ZHANG Fengyang (張鳳陽), aged 52, is the Chairman of the Board, an executive Director and the chairman of the Strategy Committee and the Legal and Compliance Management Committee of the Company.
 Mr. Zhang served as an engineer and the deputy head of the design office of Beijing Survey and Design Research Institute (北京勘測設計研究院) from July 1994 to September 2000.
-He served as the deputy head of the operation and development department, deputy chief design engineer and the party branch secretary of Beijing National Water Conservancy & Electric Power Engineering Co., Ltd. from September 2000 to October 2003; the project manager of the electricity investment and construction department of Beijing International Power Development and Investment Corporation (北京國際電力開 發投資公司) from October 2003 to July 2004; the deputy general manager and party branch secretary of Beijing International Power New Energy Co., Ltd. (北京國際電力新能源有限公司) from July 2004 to April 2007; the general manager, party branch secretary and executive director of Beijing International Power New Energy Co., Ltd. from April 2007 to July 2009; the secretary of CPC Committee, general manager and executive director of Beijing Jingneng New Energy Co., Ltd. from July 2009 to November 2013; general manager of Beijing Jingneng New Energy Co., Ltd. from November 2013 to June 2018, the secretary of CPC Committee, executive Director and general manager of the Company from February 2018 to November 2020 and director of Beijing Jingneng International Power Co., Ltd. (北京京能國際 能源股份有限公司) since November 2018; the secretary of CPC Committee, chairman of the board of the Company since November 2020.
+He served as the deputy head of the operation and development department, deputy chief design engineer and the party branch secretary of Beijing National Water Conservancy & Electric Power Engineering Co., Ltd. from September 2000 to October 2003; the project manager of the electricity investment and construction department of Beijing International Power Development and Investment Corporation (北京國際電力開發投資 公司) from October 2003 to July 2004; the deputy general manager and party branch secretary of Beijing International Power New Energy Co., Ltd. (北京國際電力新能源有限公司) from July 2004 to April 2007; the general manager, party branch secretary and executive director of Beijing International Power New Energy Co., Ltd. from April 2007 to July 2009; the secretary of CPC Committee, general manager and executive director of Beijing Jingneng New Energy Co., Ltd. from July 2009 to November 2013; general manager of Beijing Jingneng New Energy Co., Ltd. from November 2013 to June 2018, the secretary of CPC Committee, executive Director and general manager of the Company from February 2018 to November 2020, director of Beijing Jingneng Clean Energy (Hong Kong) Limited since July 2018 and director of Beijing Jingneng International Power Co., Ltd. (北京京能國際能源股份有限公司) since November 2018; the secretary of CPC Committee, chairman of the Board of the Company since November 2020 and the vice president of the first council of the Power Generation Branch of Beijing Electric Power Industry Association since June 2021.
 Mr. Zhang graduated from the department of water conservancy engineering of Chengdu University of Science and Technology majoring in water conservancy and hydropower engineering construction and obtained a bachelor's degree in hydraulic and hydropower engineering.
 Mr. Zhang is a qualified senior engineer.